dusanmiljkovic/Registration/README.md

 The goal of this project is implement DDD principles with .NET Core 6.0.

 ## Model
-Model consists of two entites: User and Company.

 ### Data model entities
 There are two entities: